Gauravsuthar3/Name-Entity-Recognition/README.md

 1. Open this notbook in google colab
 2. Upload the data.pkl your drive
+3. Upload the resumes
-3. Run all the cells
+4. Run all the cells